DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

          - 🍊Repellent alarms: Alarms that trigger repellents usually sound an audio siren or bell and turn on lights.
          - 🍊Notification alarms: trigger notification often silent from the intruder/attacker perspective to notify administrators, security guards, and law enforcement.
          - Alarms are also categorized by where they are located: local, centralized or proprietary, or auxiliary.
-             - Local alarm system: Local alarm systems must broadcast an audible (up to 120 decibels [dB]) alarm signal that can be easily heard up to 400 feet away. must be protected from tampering and disablement. to be effective, a security team or guards must be positioned nearby who can respond when the alarm is triggered.
+             - 🔔Local alarm system: Local alarm systems must broadcast an audible (up to 120 decibels [dB]) alarm signal that can be easily heard up to 400 feet away. must be protected from tampering and disablement. to be effective, a security team or guards must be positioned nearby who can respond when the alarm is triggered.
-             - Central station system: The alarm is usually silent locally, but offsite monitoring agents are notified so that they can respond to the security breach.
+             - 🔔Central station system: The alarm is usually silent locally, but offsite monitoring agents are notified so that they can respond to the security breach.
 Most residential security systems are of this type such as Brinks and ADT.
 In a proprietary system, the organization has its own onsite security staff waiting to respond to security breaches.
-             - Auxiliary alarm system: Auxiliary alarm systems can be added to either local or centralized alarm systems.
+             - 🔔Auxiliary alarm system: Auxiliary alarm systems can be added to either local or centralized alarm systems.
 When the security perimeter is breached, emergency services are notified to respond to the incident and arrive at the location.
 This can include fire, police, and medical services.
      - Heartbeat Sensors: is a  technology that issues an alert if the communications lines for the alarm system are unexpectedly cut.
 Heartbeat sensors send periodic status messages from the alarm system to the monitoring center.
 The monitoring center triggers an alarm if it does not receive a status message for a prolonged period of time, indicating that communications were disrupted.
      - **Cameras**: Can be overt and obvious in order to provide a deterrent benefit, or hidden and concealed in order to primarily provide a detective benefit.
 Vary in type, including visible light, infrared, and motion-triggered recording.
 Some cameras are fixed, whereas others support remote control of automated pan, tilt, and zoom (PTZ).
          - should be positioned to watch exit and entry points allowing any change in authorization or access level.